 Effects of diffused light

-Diffused light is used for various reasons from interviews, to commercials, to films.
+Diffused light is used for various reasons for interviews, commercials, and films.
 The most common reason is because it is a flattering quality of light.
-Wrinkles and facial features are not as harshly defined with diffused light.
+Wrinkles and facial features are not as harshly defined with soft light.

 Lastly, a negative effect of diffusing your light sources to keep in mind is that by diffusing your light you actually lose output.
 Adding diffusion material to a light will produce a softer light, but will inherently reduce the amount of exposure on your subject.